leezhenghui/leezhenghui.github.io/_posts/2018-11-11-demystify-node.js-modularity.md

 As you can see, the node.js architecture is based on a highly modularity architecture.
 It includes a micro-core(let's name it node-core in this article) which provide a highly extensible capabilities, most of features are encapsulated as a kind of module(`C/C++ binding`, `C/C++ addon` or `JS library`) contributed to Node.js project/ecosystem, that make Node.js easy to be extended and build up it's own ecosystem.

-## What Node.js does in bootstrap phase
+## Bootstrap workflow

 Essentially, node.js is working as a glues to put V8, libuv and other things together.
-To understand how Node-core works, the bootstrap workflow is a very important phase.
+To understand how node-core works, the bootstrap workflow is a very important phase.
 Let's take a closer look at what it actually does in node-core in bootstrap phase.

 ![node.js-start-process-brief]({{ site.url }}/assets/materials/demystify-nodejs/inside-nodejs-startup-workflow-brief.png)